 - As far as Armada Online is concerned, a common occurrence on the Alliance side if Nomads are equal to or greater than your own side, due to the ghastly Runabout (structure building NPC) AI which causes him to run in circles around the designated area, launch into an assault against immensely more powerful opponent(s), run into a horde of Mooks guns blazing and die to the inevitable gangraping, or be stuck in a fight-or-flight cycle while low on health going back to base and returning over and over without building a damned thing.
 This happens most often when trying to take the middle of the three Sci Lab locations, and if you focus on the middle when one of these is occurring your team is pretty much baked.
 There is a reason Alliance takes the outer sci-labs first unless experience farming.
 There have even been instances of the runabout latching onto a group of NPC raiding ships and attempting to assault an enemy outpost with its pitiful mining gun.
 Needless to say with your builder constantly dying and respawning, this has the potential to lead to an agonizingly lengthy and unavoidable TPK through sheer attrition.
 Nomad rarely seem to have such problems.

-- A fully-farmed carry hero (in the sense of "being able to carry the whole team to victory") in the Warcraft III map "Defense Of The Ancients" is supposed to be able to singlehandedly wipe the enemy team.
+- A fully-farmed carry hero (in the sense of "being able to carry the whole team to victory") in the Warcraft III map "Defense of the Ancients: All-Stars" is supposed to be able to singlehandedly wipe the enemy team.
 In practice, of course, things rarely work that way.
 Such as if the enemy team has stuns/silences...

 - Fulfilled in Battlefield 2142 when: